 Subsidiary company is entity over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the relevant activities of the entity.
-Subsidiary company is consolidated from the date on which control is transferred to the Group.
-They are deconsolidated from the date that control ceases.
+Subsidiary company is consolidated from the date on which control commences until the date control ceases.
 The Group reassesses whether or not it controls an investee, if facts and circumstances indicate that there are one or more changes to elements of control described above.